Quick answer

 Good signs when choosing

 Look for clear corporate experience, real event photos, direct answers about setup, pricing transparency, and a performance style that matches the audience.
+Ask what format the performer recommends for your room.
+If they recommend the same thing for every event, that is a warning sign.

 For NYC events, see Corporate Magician NYC.
 For New Jersey events, see Corporate Magician NJ.
+For year-end parties, see Corporate Holiday Party Magician NYC.